Collection Chocolate Museum

 A luxury item for everyone

 Whether on the radio or television, chocolate is omnipresent.
-Even in the past, the chocolate market has spared no effort to impress us with beautiful packaging, enamel signs or posters.
+Even in the past, the chocolate market spared no effort to impress us with beautiful packaging, enamel signs or posters.
 You can admire a wide variety of advertising materials in our exhibition, which were mainly used between the turn of the century and the 1950s.
-A luxury good becomes affordable.
+A luxury item becomes affordable.

 Early advertising boom